JL321/CycleGAN/README.md

 ### Overview

-![alt text](https://camo.githubusercontent.com/2fadde78dccf4d61f1294933c3e8083c07a303c7/68747470733a2f2f6a756e79616e7a2e6769746875622e696f2f4379636c6547414e2f696d616765732f6f626a656374732e6a7067)

 Cycle Consistent GANs are an adaptation of Generative Adversarial Networks, in which the resulting model has the capability of performing domain adaptation between two datasets of varying domains.
 Again- unpaired!
 Images between datasets don't need to be directly matched, as the additional cycle consistency term added within the CycleGAN model allows for additional stability within training - of which pressures output domains to be consistent.

+![alt text](https://camo.githubusercontent.com/2fadde78dccf4d61f1294933c3e8083c07a303c7/68747470733a2f2f6a756e79616e7a2e6769746875622e696f2f4379636c6547414e2f696d616765732f6f626a656374732e6a7067)

+Sample mappings shown above.

 ### Prerequisites